LGUG2Z/komorebi/README.md

-workspace-rule                             Add a rule to associate an application with a workspace identify-object-name-change-application    Identify an application that sends EVENT_OBJECT_NAMECHANGE on launch identify-tray-application                  Identify an application that closes to the system tray identify-border-overflow                   Identify an application that has overflowing borders focus-follows-mouse                        Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse                 Toggle focus follows mouse for the operating system mouse-follows-focus                        Enable or disable mouse follows focus on all workspaces
+workspace-rule                             Add a rule to associate an application with a workspace identify-object-name-change-application    Identify an application that sends EVENT_OBJECT_NAMECHANGE on launch identify-tray-application                  Identify an application that closes to the system tray identify-layered-application               Identify an application that has WS_EX_LAYERED, but should still be managed identify-border-overflow-application       Identify an application that has overflowing borders focus-follows-mouse                        Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse                 Toggle focus follows mouse for the operating system mouse-follows-focus                        Enable or disable mouse follows focus on all workspaces